hci-a-if-its-2019/final-project-tim0/Usability/usability.md

 ### 1. Brief Description of Participants

 #### a.
 Description of Participant 1 (NEW)
 - The participant is a male
 - He is 19 years old
 - He is Informatics ITS 2017 student
 - Having good experinece in design

 #### b.
 Description of Participant 2
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+- The participant is a female
+- She is 18 years old
+- She is Informatics ITS 2017 student

+#### c.
+Description of Participant 3
+- The participant is a female
+- She is 19 years old
+- She is Informatics ITS 2017 student

 ### 2. Evaluation Script (Just like before except first and second instruction)
 1. Register new account